-We account for income taxes in accordance with authoritative accounting guidance which establishes financial accounting and reporting standards for the effect of income taxes.
+We account for income taxes using the liability method, which requires the recognition of deferred tax assets or liabilities for the tax-effected temporary differences between the financial reporting and tax bases of our assets and liabilities and for net operating loss and tax credit carryforwards.
+The tax expense or benefit for unusual items, or certain adjustments to the valuation allowance, are treated as discrete items in the interim period in which the events occur.
 The objectives of accounting for income taxes are to recognize the amount of taxes payable or refundable for the current year and deferred tax liabilities and assets for the future tax consequences of events that have been recognized in an entity's financial statements or tax returns.
 Judgment is required in addressing the future tax consequences of events that have been recognized in our consolidated financial statements or tax returns.